exercism/website-copy/tracks/python/exercises/say/mentoring.md

 ## Problems and Challenges

-This problem requires the student to transform an integer (0 <= n < 1,000,000,000,000) into its full English equivalent, and raise an exception for values outside that range.
+This problem requires the student to transform an integer (0 <= n < 1,000,000,000,000) into its full English equivalent and raise an exception for values outside that range.
 Take note of the tests - the use of 'and' as a separator is not required, and adding it will cause the tests to fail, but it is suggested as an extension exercise.

 ## Reasonable Solution